-9. Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital experiences in their local area Year 1 &2: Develop and agree a new Cultural Strategy, including actions to work with stakeholders and other funding organisations to: Support cultural organisations in Edinburgh, including our world renowned festivals, to be more stable, resilient, and sustainable Embed cultural provision throughout Council's 20-minute neighbourhood plans Deliver a Museums and Gallery service that makes collections more accessible outwith the city centre Develop and agree a Cultural Venues Sustainability Plan which supports the Council's sustainability/green ambitions Year 2: Agree an SLA with Edinburgh Leisure which sets specific targets for wellbeing outcomes Citywide Music Action Plan published and approved Cultural Venues Sustainability Plan approved Museums and Galleries Change Programme approved Service Level Agreement with Edinburgh Leisure agreed 9d: Ensure that Edinburgh is a welcoming and supportive city where creative and cultural practitioners can choose to develop their careers Year 1: Ensure Fair Work principles are proactively implemented in all organisations and projects which are funded by the Council and/or deliver services on behalf of the Council Year 1: Explore opportunities for the creative workforce to network and access training and to recognise the role of freelancers in cultural planning Year 2: Work with Further and Higher Education partners to identify and fill creative industry skills gaps The actions can be delivered within existing service revenue budget.
-Funding agreements approved annually Culture sector training guide published
+9 Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital cultural experiences in their local area Tourism activity in Edinburgh delivers direct financial benefits for local communities, and Four Cultural strategy subgroup delivery plans approved Tourism in Edinburgh supports the sustainable growth of the city's economy.
+Cultural Venues Sustainability Plan approved Year 1 and 2: Develop and agree a new Cultural Strategy, including actions to work with stakeholders and other funding organisations to: SLA agreed with Edinburgh Leisure Support cultural organisations in Edinburgh, including our world renowned festivals, to be more stable, resilient, and sustainable Embed cultural provision throughout Council's 20- minute neighbourhood plans Deliver a Museums and Gallery service that makes collections more accessible outwith the city centre Develop and agree a Cultural Venues Sustainability Plan which supports the Council's sustainability/green ambitions Work with Capital Theatres Trust to deliver the refurbishment of the Kings Theatre Work with Impact Scotland to deliver the new Dunard Centre Concert Hall Year 2: Agree an SLA with Edinburgh Leisure which sets specific targets for wellbeing outcomes 9d: Ensure that Edinburgh is a welcoming and supportive city where people can choose to develop their careers Years 1 and 2: Work with partners to deliver the recommendations of the Edinburgh Slavery and Colonialism Review The actions can be delivered within existing service revenue budget.
+Establish review group and chair to forward plan roll out of Edinburgh Slavery and Colonialism Review recommendations Years 1 and 2: Ensure delivery of the Councils Equality and Diversity Framework, improving the lives of citizens who share protected characteristics, and the life chances of people at risk of discrimination and disadvantage Delivery of actions and final progress report on Equality and Diversity Framework 2021-25 published

-9. Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital 9e: Maximise opportunities to raise local income to provide additional resources to our strategic priorities Year 1: Progress the Edinburgh TVL programme to invest in culture, sustainable tourism, and a well-managed and clean city: Influencing the development of the TVL bill and supporting regulation Engaging with key stakeholders and updating the Council position on a draft scheme Developing a resourcing proposal and governance arrangements Developing and agreeing a business case for ongoing implementation of the legislative power Year 2: Begin implementation of a TVL scheme dependent on appropriate legislation with a view to beginning to receive revenue from 2025 onwards.
-Year 1: Undertake pre-engagement with key stakeholders and sectors to inform council consideration of a potential Edinburgh Workplace Parking Levy as a means of supporting delivery of the City Mobility Plan Year 1: Develop a business case for consideration and decision on an Edinburgh Workplace Parking Levy.
-Year 2: Dependent on Council agreement, progress with implementation of a Workplace Parking Levy Staffing required for development and implementation assumed to be recovered on a spend to save basis from funds generated by the levy.
-TVL Business case for TVL implementation developed and agreed Deliver TVL programme Delivery of Workplace Parking Levy (if agreed)
+9 Edinburgh has a stronger, fairer, greener economy and remains a world leading cultural capital Year 1: Ensure Fair Work principles are proactively implemented in all organisations and projects which are funded by the Council and/or deliver services on behalf of the Council Development and networking opportunities for cultural sector freelancers delivered with partners Years 1 and 2: Work with Further and Higher Education partners to identify and fill skills gaps in key sectors such as culture, green economy, and others Year 1: Explore opportunities for the creative sector workforce to network and access training and to recognise the role of freelancers in cultural planning 9e: Maximise opportunities to raise local income to provide additional resources to our strategic priorities Year 1: Progress the Edinburgh Transient Visitor Levy (TVL) programme to invest in culture, sustainable tourism, and a well-managed and clean city: Staffing required for development and implementation assumed to be recovered on a spend to save basis from funds generated by the levy.
+TVL Business case for TVL implementation developed and agreed Influencing the development of the TVL bill and supporting regulation Deliver TVL programme Engaging with key stakeholders and updating the Council position on a draft scheme Workplace Parking Levy business case developed and agreed Developing a resourcing proposal and governance arrangements Developing and agreeing a business case for ongoing implementation of the legislative power Year 2: Begin implementation of a TVL scheme dependent on appropriate legislation with a view to beginning to receive revenue from 2025 onwards.
+Year 1: Undertake pre-engagement with key stakeholders and sectors to inform council consideration of a potential Edinburgh Workplace Parking Levy (WPL) as a means of supporting delivery of the City Mobility Plan Year 1: Develop a business case for consideration and decision on an Edinburgh Workplace Parking Levy.